 Visit the CASHflow page of the Money Advice Trust website to find out more.

-As well as running online and telephone advice services, the Money Advice Trust produces information packs for use by advisers or by individuals and small businesses in debt.
+As well as running online and telephone advice services, the Money Advice Trust produces guides for use by advisers or by individuals and small businesses in debt.

-This pack sets out simple steps people can follow to deal with their debts and get back in control of their finances.
+This guide sets out simple steps people can follow to deal with their debts and get back in control of their finances.

-This pack helps self-employed people and small business owners to work out a business and household budget taking account of all debts and circumstances.
+This guide helps self-employed people and small business owners to work out a business and household budget taking account of all debts and circumstances.

 Organisations can order printed copies online here or calling 0121 410 6254.